memgraph/documentation/pages/help-center/faq.md

-Memgraph is an **open-source in-memory graph database** built for teams that expect highly performant, advanced analytical insights - as compatible with your current infrastructure as Neo4j (but up to 120x faster).
+Memgraph is an **open-source in-memory graph database** built for teams that expect highly performant, advanced analytical insights - as compatible with your current infrastructure as Neo4j (but up to 8x faster).
 Memgraph is powered by a query engine built in C/C++ to handle real-time use cases at an enterprise scale.
-Memgraph supports **strongly-consistent ACID transactions** and uses the standardized **Cypher query language** over Bolt protocol for structuring, manipulating, and exploring data.
+Memgraph supports **strongly consistent ACID transactions** and uses the standardized **Cypher query language** over Bolt protocol for structuring, manipulating, and exploring data.